LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/lucky-rpg.md

 &nbsp;

-Lucky RPG.

-&nbsp;

-I wanted others love,
+I wanted others's love,

 I'm giving up this dream.

 &nbsp;

-People don't want ugly.
+They don't want unsightly.

 &nbsp;

-Indifference, the one,

-you are killing me.
+Indifference to me.

 &nbsp;

-Lucky RPG.
+With no factual answers.

 &nbsp;

-With no factual answers

-I'm keeping up my will.
+Colors off my skin.

 &nbsp;

-Might I want to go,

-colors off my skin.
+Cannot get it right.

 &nbsp;

-Cannot get it right

-from the moment I was born.
+Is God laughing at me?

 &nbsp;

-People don't want ugly.
+The hurt feels metaphysical.

 &nbsp;

-Is God laughing at my soul?
+Can I walk again?

 &nbsp;

-Damage, metaphysical.

-&nbsp;

-Can I walk straight again?

-&nbsp;

-Black skybox that displays
+Skybox that displays

 rainbow monochrome.

 &nbsp;

-Want so bad just to wake up
+Want so bad to wake up

 from the opposite of love.